 Side Effects of Basil

 Basil essential oil isn’t meant to be ingested and should be diluted when used on the skin due to its potency.
-Basil in fresh form is considered very safe and is usually well-tolerated since it doesn’t commonly cause allergic reactions or side effects in most people.
+Fresh basil is considered very safe and is usually well-tolerated.
 But there are some risks for certain groups of people.

 Read Also: Aloe Vera (Aloe Barbadensis): Importance and Health Benefits